 Annual Meeting & Community Leadership Awards

-The Loudoun Chamber will celebrate it’s Annual Meeting & Community Leadership Awards in January 2021.
-We will honor top business and community leaders and celebrate the success of the Chamber’s 2020 Board of Directors Chair, Stacey Metcalfe, Inova Loudoun Hospital, and welcome in our 2021 Board.
+The Loudoun Chamber will celebrate its 56th Annual Meeting & Community Leadership Awards on Friday, January 19, 2024.
+We will honor top community leaders as well as celebrate the success of the 2023 Board of Directors Chair, Carol Barbe.
+We will also welcomed in our 2024 Board and the new Chair Angela Mitchell, owner of ARM Consulting, LLC.
+More event information coming soon.
+2023 Event Photos

 Small Business Awards